javier901/next.js-boilerplate/README.md

 ## Getting started

-Before getting start, make sure to rename `.env.example` to `.env` and edit the environment variable.
+Before getting start, please make sure you have created an empty database (e.g. PostgreSQL).
+Then, rename `.env.example` to `.env` and edit the environment variable.
+This will enable Prisma database connection, and the GraphQL communicate between client and server.

 1. Install npm dependencies